re-ops/re-conf/README.md

 Shim aims to be:

 * Fast
-* Portable (is should run on any hardware and Unix like OS).
+* Portable (should run on any hardware and Unix like OS).
 * Simple to operate and deploy.
 * REPL first workflow.
 * Debug and tracing built in.

-It does not be:
+Non goals:

-* Magical
+* Be Magical
 * A data format
 * A DSL